-Take a deep breath and read that over.
+Take a deep breath and read that again.
 You did not cause your child to stutter.

-You are reading this because you are proactively searching for advice about your child’s speech and language development.
+If you are reading this, it’s because you are proactively searching for advice about your child’s speech and language development.
 Excellent!
 You have taken a step in the right direction toward helping your child during this tumultuous language learning stage of his/her life!

 So why is your preschooler stuttering?
 Each child is different, but common contributing factors may be identified by a speech therapist who understands the many facets of stuttering.
 Identifying your child’s specific contributing factors can lead to a more family-centered and efficient approach to therapy, should it be recommended.